ymunemasa/data-tutorials/tutorials/hortonworks/getting-started-with-apache-zeppelin/section-2-installation.md

 tutorial-series: Zeppelin
 tutorial-version: hdp-2.5.0
 intro-page: true
-components: [ zeppelin, spark, technical-preview ]
+components: [ zeppelin, spark ]
 ---

 Apache Zeppelin requires the following software:

-*   HDP 2.5 TP
+*   HDP 2.5
-*   Spark 1.6.2
+*   Spark 1.6.2+
 *   Git installed on the node that is running Ambari Server.
 (If you need to install git, run sudo yum install git.)
 *   Java 8 installed on the node where Zeppelin is installed

-**Note:** If you're running an **HDP 2.5 TP Sandbox**, then you already have the latest Apache Zeppelin pre-installed with most of the features pre-configured.
+**Note:** If you're running an **HDP 2.5 Sandbox**, then you already have the latest Apache Zeppelin pre-installed with most of the features pre-configured.
 The features, however, may have to be enabled.

 **HDP Cluster Requirements**